snnclsr/online_courses/README.md

-# coursera_courses
-This repository contains my answers to various courses on Coursera.
+This repository contains my answers/notes to various courses about AI.